DataTalksClub/data-engineering-zoomcamp/week_2_data_ingestion/airflow/2_setup_official.md

 ### Pre-Reqs

-1. For the sake of standardization across this tutorial's config, rename your gcp-service-accounts-credentials file to `google_credentials.json` & store it in your `$HOME` directory
+1. For the sake of standardization across this workshop's config, rename your gcp-service-accounts-credentials file to `google_credentials.json` & store it in your `$HOME` directory
     ``` bash
         cd ~ && mkdir -p ~/.google/credentials/